Easy Pumpkin Protein Pancakes made in the blender! These gluten free pumpkin pancakes are an easy, healthy start to the day.

 - 2 Tbsp. maple syrup

 - 1 tsp. pumpkin pie spice (sub apple pie spice)

 - 1/4 tsp. salt

-- Optional toppings: Chopped pecans or walnuts, chocolate chips, maple butter, nut butter, maple syrup.
+- Suggested toppings: Chopped pecans or walnuts, chocolate chips, maple butter, nut butter, maple syrup.

-- Combine all ingredients in a high power blender; blend until mostly smooth.
+- Combine all ingredients in a high power blender; blend until mostly smooth (do not overblend).
 Let batter sit in the blender while you preheat a skillet (or griddle) over medium heat.
 Grease with oil or butter.

 - Once the pan is hot, add 1/3 batter to the pan for each pancake.
 Use the back of a spoon to smooth out batter to create a rounded pancake.
 Cook for 2 to 4 minutes, or until pancakes slightly puff up and bubbles form around the edges.
 Gently flip, and cook another 1 to 2 minutes, or until golden brown on the underside.
 (Note: if the pancakes start browning too quickly, reduce heat to medium-low to prevent burning.)Serve warm with toppings of choice.